Jordan Davis (singer): Biography and career

 In May 2020, Davis announced the release of his self-titled extended play, which was produced by Paul DiGiovanni.
 Davis said "I can't tell y'all how pumped I am for y'all to hear these songs.
 I'm proud of this one."
 The EP was preceded by the release of "Cool Anymore", "Detours", and "Almost Maybes".
 Davis was nominated for ACM Song of the Year and Single of the Year with "Buy Dirt" featuring Luke Bryan.
 Davis was also nominated for CMA's Song of the Year with "Buy Dirt" featuring Luke Bryan, and won Song of the Year.
 Davis co-wrote the single "Broken Umbrella" by Jojo Mason.

 In November 2022, Davis performed at the halftime show at the 109th Grey Cup in Regina, Saskatchewan alongside Tyler Hubbard and Josh Ross.
 It was also in this year that Davis released singles including "What My World Spins Around", "Next Thing You Know", "Midnight Crisis", "Part of It", "No Time Soon", and "Money Isn't Real", all of which would be featured on Davis' third studio album, Bluebird Days.
 It was also on this album that Davis' "Tucson Too Late" gained popularity and hit number one on the Billboard Country Airplay chart in May 2024.

 After the release of Bluebird Days, Davis was nominated for CMA's Song of the Year, Single of the Year, and Music Video of the Year with "Next Thing You Know" in 2023.
 He was also nominated for ACM's Male Artist of the Year, and iHeartRadio Music Awards' Best Lyrics and Country Song of the year with "Buy Dirt".

 In 2024, Davis released multiple singles including "Good News Sold", "I Ain't Sayin'", and "Know You Like That", in anticipation of his next studio album.

+In 2025, Davis released the album Learn the Hard Way and performed in the United States and internationally on his Ain't Enough Road Tour.

 Personal life

 Davis married Kristen O'Connor in 2018.
-Their daughter, Eloise, was born on October 17, 2019.
-Their first son, Locklan, was born on September 4, 2021, and their second son, Elijah, was born June 14, 2023.
+They have four children.
+Their first daughter, Eloise, was born on October 17, 2019.
+Their first son, Locklan, was born on September 4, 2021 followed by their second son, Elijah, on June 14, 2023 and their second daughter, Sadie, on July 2, 2025.